 These serious symptoms are overlooked, yet they’re connected to many diseases.
+Here's what you should know about exocrine pancreatic insufficiency.

 A striking blonde with long, flowing hair and an athlete’s physique, Dubois is a dietitian and elite personal trainer with EPI.
 She has celiac disease and ulcerative colitis.
 But it was chronic pancreatitis that triggered the EPI.